KihaJeong1994/spring-web-mvc-template/README.md

 ## Exception Handling
 - `RestControllerAdvice` : @ExceptionHandler method under class with `RestControllerAdvice` handles exception from all @Controller -> global
 - you can use ProblemDetail, ErrorResponse to handle error with formal way  [RFC 7807](https://www.rfc-editor.org/rfc/rfc7807.html)

+## Spring Rest Docs
+Spring REST Docs uses snippets produced by tests written with Spring MVC's test framework, Spring Webflux's `WebTestClient`

+If a snippet is incorrect, the test that produces it fails

+pros
+- can separate production code with documentation

+cons
+- compared to swagger, you need to write document by yourself(swagger automatically provides you test page)
+- need test code
+- test code with document code